compsciacademy/fulltime-program-2021-Q2/Week09/Day41/README.md

 The way that chaining methods works is that the methods combine to create a query string, and then the data is queried, so you're not hitting the database with calls on each method.

+In order to query through IRB, you'll need to load the Mongoid model.

+E.g. `load "./car_list.rb"`

 Here are some example queries:
 ```ruby
 # Select all cars, and order by brand, ascending (alphabetically from a - z):